eecs110/spring2020/pages/_lectures/18lecture.md

 ---

 Today we will be transitioning to working with Cloud-based data services, which we will be doing for the remainder of the quarter.
-I did not have time to make videos this week, but will be posting some over the weekend.
+I did not have time to make videos this week, but will record the lecture.